 # 8 – Once Upon A Time in the West

 Continuing our Top 10 Dire Straits songs list, we turn to the band’s sophomore album called Communiqué.
 The song “Once Upon a Time in the West,” was the album’s opening track.
-The album was recorded at brake neck speed as the band only spent two weeks in the recording studio recording the album.
+The album was recorded at breakneck speed as the band only spent two weeks in the recording studio recording the album.

 # 7 – Down To the Waterline

-The Dire Straits Song “Down To The Waterline, was the second single released from the band’s debut album simply entitled Dire Straits.
-The single “Down To The Waterline,” was backed by “Water of Love,” which was actually the A side in various countries.
+The Dire Straits song “Down To The Waterline, was the second single released from the band’s debut album simply entitled Dire Straits.
+The single “Down To The Waterline,” was backed by “Water of Love,” which was actually the A-side in various countries.

 # 6 – So Far Away

-“So Far Away,” is one of three Dire Straits Songs to appear on the Top 10 Dire Straits songs list form the Brothers in Arms album.
+“So Far Away,” is one of three Dire Straits Songs to appear on the Top 10 Dire Straits songs list from the Brothers in Arms album.
 “So Far Away,” was the opening track on side two of the record.
 It was also released as the first single from the album.

 # 5 – Walk Of Life

-The Brothers In Arms record not only delivered classic rock and roll songs for the ages, the record also spawned some incredible guitar and keyboard licks that every garage band around the world learned to play.
+The Brothers In Arms record not only delivered classic rock and roll songs for the ages, but the record also spawned some incredible guitar and keyboard licks that every garage band around the world learned to play.
 “Walk of Life,” was the fourth single released from the Brothers In Arms album.
-It was a top 10 hit in both the United States and United Kingdom.
+It was a top 10 hit in both the United States and the United Kingdom.

 # 4 – Tunnel of Love

-The Dire Straits Song “Tunnel of Love ,”is not to be confused with the Bruce Springsteen song of the same name.
+The Dire Straits Song “Tunnel of Love,” is not to be confused with the Bruce Springsteen song of the same name.
 The comparisons between the two only shine the light on the fact that Roy Bittan performed on the Making Movies album.
 “Tunnel of Love,” was the opening track on the Making Movies record.

 # 3 – Money for Nothing

 One of the legendary sayings of the 1980’s was the slogan “I Want My MTV.”
-Sting and Mark Knopfler turned that saying into a great tongue in cheek riff on the song “Money For Nothing,” The song became the biggest hit on MTV for a time.
-Sting, who as a member of his band the Police was also a huge MTV music video star.
+Sting and Mark Knopfler turned that saying into a great tongue-in-cheek riff on the song “Money For Nothing,” The song became the biggest hit on MTV for a time.
+Sting, who as a member of his band The Police was also a huge MTV music video star.
 Although both artists were so brilliant with the music they produced they didn’t really need MTV.
 It was MTV that needed them.